Eschatologue/CM_wiki/docs/lore/glossary.md

 However, Cordite rapidly becomes inert when in close proximity to those attuned to magic.
 This unique trait makes it unreliable for most non-Londoners, as even minor magical attunement neutralises its potency, rendering it ineffective and preventing its use in weapons or machinery.

 > *"The discovery of Cordite was, ironically, a cruel accident of fate.
-Conceived by Elven alchemists as a weapon to obliterate Londoners, it was designed to be stable only in the hands of those bonded to magic, but volatile when near those who not.
+Conceived by Elven alchemists as a weapon to obliterate Londoners, it was designed to be stable only in the hands of those bonded with the Weave, but volatile when near those who not.
 Yet, the plan backfired spectacularly when the Londoners learned to tame and weaponise it.
 What was intended to bring their ruin instead became the key to their military might—turning the tides and sealing the fate of those who sought their end."*

+---

+### Dominion of Albion (London)

+*Nation*

+The Dominion of Albion is the home of the Londoners and occupies the largest territory in Antares.
+Characterised by its appetite for expansion and might, Albion boasts the strongest military in the region alongside a behemoth of industry, solidifying its status as a hegemonic power in Antares.

 ---